pemo11/easygrader/README.md

 So, what is it good for?

-At the moment SimpelGrader is for teachers or assistants of teachers of Java programming classes whose task is it to grade programming assigments that had been uploaded in a Moodle course a zip files.
+At the moment SimpelGrader is for teachers or assistants of teachers of Java programming classes whose task is it to grade programming assigments that had been uploaded in a Moodle course as zip files.

-SimpleGrader will process the single zip downloaded from Moodle, extract its content, checks for completeness, stores everything in a small database and process each submission by running predefined actions like Java compile, a Checkstyle test or a JUnit test.
+SimpleGrader will process the single zip downloaded from Moodle, extract its content into directories, checks for completeness, stores everything in a small database and process each submission by running predefined actions like Java compile, a Checkstyle test or a JUnit test.

 The result of each action/test will be stored in the database and displayed as an HTML report in the browser.